tph-kds/recommendation_system_fullstack/README.md

 ### Algorithm Comparison

 I provide a benchmark notebook to illustrate how different algorithms could be evaluated and compared.
 In this notebook, the project's dataset is split into training/test sets at a 75/25 ratio using a stratified split.
 A recommendation model is trained using each of the collaborative filtering algorithms below.
-We utilize empirical parameter values reported in literature [here](http://mymedialite.net/examples/datasets.html).
 For ranking metrics we use `k=10` (top 10 recommended items).
 In this table we show the results on 20,588 boardgame name, running the algorithms for 10 epochs.

 | Algo | MAP | Precision@k | Recall@k |
 | --- | --- | --- |  --- |